SSSD/sssd-ci-containers/readme.md

 * `sudo make setup-dns` forward all `*.test` queries to sssd-ci DNS server.
   *Note that this will disable systemd-resolved and enable dnsmasq in NetworkManager.*
+* `sudo make setup-dns-files` append containers fully qualified hostnames to */etc/hosts* so they can be resolved directly without DNS. *You can use it instead of `setup-dns` on systems where it is not desired or possible to tinker with systemd-resolved or NetworkManager configuration.*

 ## Available containers